 Here is a dialogue example that moves the story forward by sharing important information with the readers:

-The writer explained a situation and advanced the story in a few dialogues.
+The writer explained the situation and advanced the story in a few dialogues.
 The same could have taken two paragraphs or maybe more if it were to be done without dialogues.

 Dialogues help you convey emotions and describe the complete scene without using too many words.
 This is the real beauty of using them and that’s why you need to know how to write dialogue in a book.